My Rating: ★★★☆☆ (3/5)

 Maybe I would always wear the heavy boots of anxiety and the prickly coat of worry, but maybe—even still—I could just be a person who belongs in the world even if it’s hard.

-A huge thank you to the publisher for sending me a Review Copy of this book.
+A huge thank you to Penguin Random House International for sending me a Review Copy of this book.